[Spoiler warnings]

 I think Mulholland Drive is a movie about how Hollywood seduces and destroys people.

 As I read it, the entire mobster/cowboy subplot is Diane fantasy content that accounts for why Diane struggles in her career; Adam falls in love with her at first sight but is unable to cast her because he is subject to mob standover tactics—not because she is betrayed/upstaged by (fantasy Rita, real-life) Camilla (again represented in Diane fantasy-land by Melissa George as a ring-in who gets the gig due to connections rather than talent).
-Back in real life, Camilla uses and abandons Diane, who apparently lacks comparable mercenary qualities necessary to make it in Hollywood.
+Back in real life, Camilla and Adam both use, then abandon and discard Diane, who lacks comparable mercenary qualities necessary to make it in Hollywood.

 The whole multiple shooting subplot over the black book is another fantasy element that introduces the goon that Diane rage-hires with the last of her aunt’s money to kill Camilla; Diane meets this guy as he interacts with another woman who appears to be more overtly a casualty of Los Angeles.
 The blue key left on her table is the signal that the job has been done.
 A blue key appears in Rita’s bag during the early parts of the movie as the device that ends up unlocking the Betty fantasy world; ‘Betty’ disappears as ‘Rita’ puts on the blonde wig, which suggested to me Diane’s codependence on Camilla and so her inability to move on from the humiliation at Adam and Camilla’s dinner party; Diane gets nasty during sex with Camilla when she says they shouldn’t see each other anymore which reinforces this impression.
 Maybe she has a short-lived and ultimately unsuccessful fling with the neighbour who looks and dresses like Rita/Camilla.